JGuo99/cs426_The_Creator/The Creator/Output/README.txt

 Current Implementation:
 AI:
 - Comet Tail: As the comet fly closer to the sun it begans to melt and show its tail.
-As it flies furthur away the tails disappears
+As it flies furthur away the tails disappears [Sean]
 - Alien Spaceship: This represent one of the function the NPC AI will have when they are evolve into space era.
+[Anthony]
 - Alien Auto Avoid Spaceship: This represent how the animals will function (chase/hunt) on the planet when it is created.
+[Jeff]

 Mecanim:
-- Dying Alien: one of the functions of NPC
+- Dying Alien: one of the functions of NPC [Sean]
-- Dancing Alien: one of the functions of NPC
+- Dancing Alien: one of the functions of NPC [Anthony]
-- Dinosuars: This will represent one of the evolution state
+- Dinosuars: This will represent one of the evolution state [Jeff]

 3D Physics:
 - Solar Flares